facebookresearch/pal/README.md

 Dismantling large language models parts to understand them better, with the hope to build better models.

 ## Installation
+You can change the paths you want the codebase to operate with by modifying the `user_config.ini` file
 ```bash
 git clone https://github.com/facebookresearch/pal.git
 cd pal